zbalkan/zbalkan.github.io/_posts/2025-08-20-log-replay.md

 Log replay in Wazuh, when combined with the wazuh-devenv testing framework, elevates detection engineering from guesswork to a repeatable, code-driven discipline.
 Helpers like wazuhevtx make short work of converting raw EVTX into Wazuh-ready JSONL, while wazuh-testgen turns complex scenarios into ready-to-run behavioral and regression tests.
 Together, they let you validate high-fidelity detections against real attack telemetry—just one step shy of full attack simulation—without the operational risk or expense.
 This workflow keeps your rules sharp, your coverage mapped to MITRE ATT&CK, and your changes regression-proof.
 If you care about maturing your detection pipeline, download these tools, feed them real-world logs, and see how close you can get to adversary emulation before you ever light the match.

 ---
+[^1]: It is 2025.
+When we say WSL, we mention WSL2.
+Not even MS mention WSL1 in any documents anymore.
-[^1]:A [Directed Acyclic Graph (DAG)](https://en.wikipedia.org/wiki/Directed_acyclic_graph) is a data structure composed of nodes (in this case, Wazuh rules) connected by one-way edges.
+[^2]: A [Directed Acyclic Graph (DAG)](https://en.wikipedia.org/wiki/Directed_acyclic_graph) is a data structure composed of nodes (in this case, Wazuh rules) connected by one-way edges.
 "Directed" means that the relationship flows in a single direction, from a parent rule to a more specific child rule.
 "Acyclic" means there are no loops, ensuring that the analysis process always moves forward and terminates.
 In Wazuh, this structure allows the analysis engine to efficiently filter events by starting with general rules and navigating down a tree to the most specific match, without having to check every single rule for every log.
-[^2]: For this visualization, I used an analysis tool I wrote called simply [rulevis](https://github.com/zbalkan/rulevis).
+[^3]: For this visualization, I used an analysis tool I wrote called simply [rulevis](https://github.com/zbalkan/rulevis).
 It is in alpha state, but it works!
-[^3]: Remember that the rule IDs are unique to the event channel; therefore, the ID numbers by themselves mean nothing.
+[^4]: Remember that the rule IDs are unique to the event channel; therefore, the ID numbers by themselves mean nothing.
 Use the `<Event Channel> <Event Id>` format to be precise.